-Diet and lifestyle modifications have been shown to be the primary treatment approach for women with PCOS.
+Diet and lifestyle modifications have been shown to be the primary treatment approach for individuals with PCOS.
 Despite this importance, there is a lack of information being presented in dietetic curriculums about the condition.
-Women with PCOS may seek out help from a registered dietitian only to become more frustrated if he or she doesn’t seem to really know PCOS.
+People with PCOS may seek out help from a registered dietitian only to become more frustrated if he or she doesn’t seem to really know PCOS.

 Here are some examples of what I hear from patients who have seen a dietitian before coming to work with me: